fubark/cyber/docs/docs.md

     m.set(key, val)
 ```

-### Compile-time function templates.
-When function parameters are delimited with brackets instead of parentheses, the function becomes a compile-time function template.
+## Value templates.
+A value template returns a memoized value after being invoked with template arguments just once.
+It's declared with `func` but the template parameters are delimited with brackets.
-This is different from a function template which generates different runtime functions based on its compile-time parameters.

-A compile-time function template does not generate a runtime function and can only be called at compile-time.
-After invocation, the return value is cached by the template parameters:
+This is different from a function template which generates multiple runtime functions based on its template parameters.
+A value template does not generate a runtime function and instead expands to a value at compile-time:
 ```cy
 func GetType[ID String] type:
     if ID == 'bool':